tytydraco/yessleep/out/The_Stars_Are_Disappearing_and_I_Know_Why_Part_1.md

 “The star’s outer layers,” Sarah said, speaking up for the first time.
 Her voice trembled slightly.
 “It’s like a… a parasitic organism, latching on and draining it.
 And it’s not just light it’s consuming.
 The gravitational field around the star is warping in response, almost as if the entity is absorbing space-time itself.”

 A heavy silence settled over the room.
-Ravi’s gaze flickered between me and Sarah, his mouth set in a grim line.
+Dr. Singh's gaze flickered between me and Sarah, his mouth set in a grim line.

 “Are you suggesting it’s a form of dark energy?” he asked.